DevExpress/devextreme-reactive/packages/dx-react-grid/docs/README.md

 ## Overview

 DevExtreme React Grid is a component that displays table data from a local or remote source.
 It supports paging, sorting, filtering, grouping and other data shaping options, row selection, and data editing.
 Support for controlled and uncontrolled state modes allows you to use the Grid in a regular or Redux-based application.
-The DevExtreme Grid component has a composable and extendable plugin-based architecture and is provided with Twitter Bootstrap rendering and theming out of the box.
+The DevExtreme Grid component has a composable and extendable plugin-based architecture and is provided with Twitter Bootstrap and Material UI rendering and theming out of the box.

 ## Getting Started